OCA/sale-promotion/sale_coupon_domain_product_discount/readme/DESCRIPTION.rst

-This module extends promotion programs allowing to apply them only to the products matching the "Based on Products" domain.
+This module extends *coupon_domain_product_discount* to allow applying the promotions on the sale orders.